mc095/wichain/README.md

   * **Confidentiality**: Basic message obfuscation (SHA3-512 XOR) for LAN privacy.
   * **Integrity**: Local blockchain ensures chat history cannot be tampered with undetectably.

-**Note**: WiChain's obfuscation is not strong encryption.
-For robust privacy, consider integrating a more secure encryption scheme.
-There is no global consensus; each node maintains its own local blockchain.

 ## 🚀 Quickstart

 1.  **Build Rust workspace**: Navigate to the `wichain/` directory and run `cargo build`.